ernopp/but-ser/README.md

 _"But Ser, wen token launch?"_

+## Simp

+A crypto simpleton.
+Sometimes is a groupie to a particular CT personality, for instance Irene.
+This led to the birth of Simp DAOs, a rather sad development.

 ## Wen

 When, but you don't have time to type the h.

 _"Wen NFT drop?"_

+---

+## Credits

+**Big up to [@punk6529](https://twitter.com/punk6529) whose [awesome thread](https://twitter.com/punk6529/status/1433002033242595338) supplies a good chunk of the content here

+## Contributions

+The idea is that this repo stays up to date as we (I) add more terms as they emerge.
+So **don't hesitiate to submit PRs**, we got dis!